VictorDiasO/VictorDiasO/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on CLAI, FTM, BAG
+- 🔭 I’m currently working on: CLAI, FTM, BAG
-- 🌱 I’m currently learning AI, Python (FastAPI, Flask), JavaScript (React Native, ReactJS, NodeJS, NextJS)
+- 🌱 I’m currently learning: AI, Python (FastAPI, Flask), JavaScript (React Native, ReactJS, NodeJS, NextJS)
-- 👯 I’m looking to collaborate on AI Projects and Healthy Projects!
+- 👯 I’m looking to collaborate on: AI Projects and Healthy Projects!
-- 🤔 I’m looking for help with AI, ReactJS
+- 🤔 I’m looking for help with: AI, ReactJS
-- 💬 Ask me about JavaScript, Python,
+- 💬 Ask me about: JavaScript, Python,
 - 📫 How to reach me: IG-> @victordiaslindu
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have 17 Years old and i finished in 15º in FLL (SESI) championship, with GreenAtom Team (verdescola).